It’s been years since the last theatrical Batman spoof movie came

 doesn’t mean you stop letting people into your life”.

-At last, I have to talk about the climax, which truthfully is one of the
+At last, I have to talk about the climactic final battle, which is admittedly the one part of the film that threatens to lose me.
+The Joker

 leaves Batman’s Lego universe and recruits various iconic villains from other

-franchises to concur the city.
-This includes Lego Voldemort from the “Harry
+franchises to concur the city, and thus, we see characters like Lego Voldemort from the “Harry

-Potter” series, Lego Agent Smith from “The Matrix”, Lego The Wicked
+Potter” series, Lego Agent Smith from “The Matrix”, Lego Wicked

 Witch of the West from “The Wizard of Oz”, Lego Medusa and the Kraken